Introduction and welcome

 by Aonghus Gordon, Founder and Chair of Ruskin Mill Trust

 The inauguration of The Field Centre took place on Michaelmas day, 29th of September 2013.
-The opening is a culmination of 28 years of work within Ruskin Mill Trust, serving the needs of young adults with developmental challenges.
-During this time, countless workshops and public lectures took place for staff and the community with international practitioners and researchers.
-This work is now gathered, housed and given its identity in The Field Centre which also provides the venue and research context for the Masters programme.
-The word ‘gathering’ has two meanings in English; (1) as a noun it means ‘a coming-together’, (2) as a verb ‘bringing-together.’
-In Egyptian mythology, Isis is the re-gatherer, the female god who searches and finds the scattered bodily parts of her husband and brother Osiris; she rebuilds it and reunites herself with the resurrected body.
-The naming of The Field Centre Journal is sourced here in Isis, and we welcome their coming into being in this journal.
-Electronic copies can be downloaded below and paper copies are available upon request.
+The opening was a culmination of 28 years of work within Ruskin Mill Trust, serving the needs of young adults with developmental challenges.
+During this time, numerous workshops and public lectures took place for staff and the community, with international practitioners and researchers.
+This work is now gathered, housed and given its identity in The Field Centre, which also provides the venue and research context for the Masters programme.

 inIsis Vol 2.
 No.1 2015